 Togashi isn’t the kind of guy who wants to dwell on the sad stuff, though, so he made sure that Chimera Ant ended on a happy note, and what better way to book end the story than to give a happy ending to Reina, one of the first two humans to suffer from the Chimera Ants?
 Despite Reina having become a hideous Chimera Ant, her mother accepts her with open arms in a display of unconditional, indiscriminate motherly love.
 This moment is the perfect optimistic full circle moment of the arc, giving closure to some of the innocent victims and in itself being yet another beautiful display of human nature.
 Chimera Ant is an incredible multi-faceted reflection on all the awfulness and all the goodness of our triumphs as a race, and in a broader sense than the action shonen genre or the Anime medium as a whole I wholeheartedly believe that it’s an absolute masterpiece of a story on its own.
 It is Hunter x Hunter’s greatest detour.

-After the dust has settled, Killua has the chance to prove to himself that he’s a friend worthy of Gon, and in turn rescue his brother Alluka.
+After the dust has settled, Killua has the chance to prove to himself that he’s a friend worthy of Gon, and in turn rescue his sister Alluka.
 Though the 13th Hunter Chairman arc isn’t as profound as Chimera Ant it’s as fun and intricate and heartfelt as any other Hunter x Hunter arc, but more than that it’s a perfect conclusion with great closure.
 Killua proves to himself that he’s a good friend to Gon, and subsequently Gon makes up with the reincarnated Kite and reunites with Ging.
 Ging speaks to Gon not as a father but as a Hunter and as a friend, and he inspires Gon, in a quote that has no doubt become legendary to Hunter x Hunter fans, to “enjoy the little detours.
 To the fullest.
 Because that’s where you’ll find things more important than what you want”.
 There’s seriously no better way to put it, that quote is Hunter x Hunter.